Midyan3/Advanced-BST-Library/README.md

 ```
 # Requirements

--`C++` compiler with support for C++11 or later.
+- `C++` compiler with support for C++11 or later.

--`Employee class`, if you wish to utilize the getDirectSupervisor method.
+- `Employee class`, if you wish to utilize the getDirectSupervisor method.

 # Contributors

--Feel free to contribute to this project.
+- Feel free to contribute to this project.
 Open an issue or pull request.

 # License

 This project is licensed under the MIT License - see the LICENSE.md file for details.